flycat0101/gpu-viv6-andy/driver/ReadMe_Android.txt

     USE_LINUX_MODE_FOR_ANDROID   0     Build as vanilla Linux in Android environment with VDK backend; default value;
                                  1     Enable VDK backend support

-    ENABLE_CACHED_VIDEO_MEMORY   0     Disable caching for the video memory 1     Enable caching for the video memory; default value;

     BANK_BIT_START               0     Use default start bit of the bank defined in gc_hal_options.h [BANK_BIT_START]     Specifies the start bit of the bank (inclusive).